×

 • Uzbek is spoken as a national language in: Afganistan, China, Kazakhstan, Kyrgyzstan, Russia, Tajikistan, Turkmenistan, Uzbekistan.

 You will also get to know the continents where Slovene and Uzbek speaking countries lie.
-Based on the number of people that speak these languages, the position of Slovene language is not available and position of Uzbek language is 53.
+Based on the number of people that speak these languages, the position of Slovene language is 28 and position of Uzbek language is 53.
 Find all the information about these languages on Slovene and Uzbek.

 Slovene and Uzbek Language History